eic/tutorial-developing-benchmarks/_episodes/01-analysis_scripts_and_snakemake.md

 """
 ```

+If you're having trouble copying and pasting, you can also copy from [here](https://github.com/eic/tutorial-developing-benchmarks/blob/gh-pages/files/Snakefile).

 Thinking ahead to when we want to put our benchmark on eicweb, we add this `ENV_MODE` variable which allows us to specify paths differently based on whether we're running locally or in GitLab's pipelines.

 We also defined a new rule: `your_benchmark_campaign_reco_get`.
 This rule defines how to download a single file from the JLab servers to the location `sim_output`.